tmtek/bulletinboard/readme.md

 This is the standard entry point into the application.
 It will read the first page of 5 notes, and then offer you the opportunity to speak another command.

-> "Bring me up to date."
+> "what's on the board?"

  This command will cause the application to read all of the notes on the board, and then exit.
 If you want to hook Buletin Board up to your daily routines, this is the command to use to do so.

-> "Add" or "Add this is an important note everyone should be aware of."
+> "Add bulletin" or "Add this is an important note everyone should be aware of."

  This command allows you to add new notes to the board.
 If you say "add" and then continue to speak, the application will take the rest of your statement and add it as the note.
 If you just say "Add", it will then prompt you for a message.